josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/file_system/README.md

 The result of this is that one must be careful to ensure that the file-system has been initialized before using any of these helper methods.
-To prevent this happening accidentally the current file system always starts out as an instance of `InvalidFileSystem`, which will throw an error if any of its methods are called.
+To prevent this happening accidentally the current file system always starts out as an instance of `InvalidFileSystem`, which will throw an error if any of the associated methods are called.

 Generally it is safer to explicitly pass file-system objects to constructors or